10 Things To Do If You Are In a Car Accident

 Try to stay calm.
 Take deep breaths and try to gain control of your emotions.
 The calmer you are, the more ready you’re going to be to deal with the aftermath of the accident.

 Once you’re in a safe spot, turn the car off and call for the police.
 If your car has minor damage stay in the car if it is in a safe place while you wait.

 Report the Car Accident

-Your location including road names; road signs; highways.
+- Your location including road names, road signs and highways.
 Tell them how many cars have been involved.

 Remain in your Car

 It might be tempting to walk around and check on everyone involved in a car accident.
 But it’s a lot safer to stay off the road – especially at a busy intersection or highway.